luongquangbmt/EPAR2022/README.md

 Kazuhito Dobashi (Tokyo Gakugei University, JP) TBC

 ## Participants
-This year, the program welcome 10 undegraduate students from Cardiff University, UK, and 10 students from all parts of Vietnam.
+The program welcome 10 undegraduate students from Cardiff University, UK and 10 students Vietnamese universities.
 Vietnamese students who are searching for a place to host their thesis are also welcomed and are encouraged to discuss with the organizer first.

 ## Program
 Students will attend common lectures, work in groups of five students under our supervision, and presented their progress in the two Friday’s afternoons.